 Office: FAC 215

-Karen Black teaches organ, church music, and music theory, serves as organist for weekday chapel and Sunday worship services, and conducts Kantorei (formerly Chapel Choir).
+Dr. Karen Black is the Rudi Inselmann Endowed Professor of Organ at Wartburg College, Waverly, Iowa.
+She teaches organ and church music, music theory and aural skills, serves as organist for weekday chapel and Sunday worship services, and conducts the St. Elizabeth Chorale.
 She holds the Bachelor of Music degree in church music from St. Olaf College, the Master of Music degree in organ and church music from Indiana University, and the Doctor of Music degree in organ performance and literature from Indiana University.